What Is the CEO’s Role in Civil Claims Against a Company?

 A central issue in assessing the CEO’s exposure in corporate disputes is distinguishing between corporate and personal liability.
 In general, under company law, a company, as a separate legal person, is responsible for its own debts and obligations.
 This principle typically applies when the CEO acts within lawful authority and within the scope of powers recognized by corporate documents and internal approvals.

 However, if the CEO acts with fault, negligence, breach of trust, or abuse of authority, personal liability may arise in addition to the company’s liability.
 For example, if a CEO knowingly provides false financial information or enters into a contract with the intent to deceive, the company may face consequences, but the CEO may also be personally pursued for damages and other legal outcomes.
 In civil litigation, proving whether liability rests with the company or personally with the CEO can be decisive.
-In financial disputes, shareholders or creditors may attempt to sue the CEO directly, provided they can prove misconduct or improper conduct.
+In financial disputes, shareholders or creditors may attempt to sue the CEO directly, provided they can prove misconduct.
 Courts typically examine records, documents, statements, and the history of decisions to determine whether responsibility should attach to the company, the CEO, or both.
 In Iranian judicial practice, this distinction is often a key tool for both bringing claims and structuring defenses.

 The CEO’s duties toward third parties